 Then comes the plate of food in front of her.
 It’s always exciting (can you read my sarcasm) to see how it will be greeted.
 It’s never, ok, never say never, RARELY a warm and happy greeting.
 And for those reading who just see the day-time princess, let give some examples, because you may be surprised.
 Some of my most memorable responses are: the plate being pushed across the table, a loud “YUCKY” or “NOOOOO!” coming from this child that I have called angel all day, a stuffed animal being plopped down in the middle of the plate.
 Well, you get the idea.

 After the prayer, if we’ve been that brave, comes the princess playing with her food.
 Little dude is often happy to join in.
 There’s the up and down out of her chair.
-The reasons are plentiful.
-Such as, she has to potty.
-She wants to give me a hug or needs to get a toy.
+She has a million reasons.
+She has to potty.
+She wants to give me a hug.
+She needs to get a toy.
 The dog is bothering her.
 Oh she has an imagination and when she wants to, she can use it for evil!
 Eventually, Dad usually ends up feeding this nearly 4 year old two or three bites, whatever has been negotiated that night, and then she is sent skipping out of the room and Dad and I collapse on the table from exhaustion.

 Now, you may ask yourself, and rightly so, why we don’t change up the game a bit.
 Well, we try, but thus far, she has proven to be the more skillful opponent.
 Our latest attempt was to send her to her room until she was ready to eat and not play.
 As I said earlier, this is usually a very effective discipline technique on the princess.
 While she loves playing by herself, for some reason, being sent to her room seems awful to her.
 But there are exceptions to every rule, remember.
 And dinner time is an exception.
 She loves being sent to her room at dinner time.
 She has since ASKED to be sent to her room during dinner time.